 Still, it’s a pet peeve for many a foreigner visiting or working in China.

 Have I missed anything?
 Is there an eighth deadly sin?
-I'd love to see what you think!
+I'd love to hear what you think!